Loading image...Kiro

 How It Works

-Bugfix Specs follow the same three-phase workflow as Feature Specs (Requirements → Design → Tasks), but with content tailored specifically for surgical bug fixes:
+Bugfix Specs follow the same three-phase workflow as Feature Specs (Requirements → Design → Tasks), but with content tailored specifically for bug fixes:

 Loading diagram...